TClark1011/pn-leave-tool/README.md

-# PN Leave Tool
+# PN Leave Tool - Frontend

-This is a tool designed to provide an estimation of the likelihood of a request for annual leave over a specified period of time being approved/denied.
+The 'PN Leave Tool' is a tool designed to allow Pacific National Employees to estimate the likelihood of a request for annual leave being approved or denied.

+This is the codebase for the frontend web application component of the project.

 ## Quick Start